xteamlyer/NumberHub/HELP.md

 - Always up-to-date

 **❌Cons:**
-- Costs money
+- Extra money costs
 - Needs Internet, can go down, needs a caching mechanism
-- Can change API and break Unitto
+- The API might change and we'd need to keep it up-to-date
 - Needs to be translated

 ### 2. Create my own API service
-Pros and cons are same, except this one is free cheaper (you still need to pay).
+Pros and cons are same, except being a bit cheaper (you still need to pay).

-### 3. Android's time zone provider (this is what Unitto uses)
+### 3. Android's time zone provider (this is what NumberHub uses)

 read more: https://source.android.com/docs/core/permissions/timezone-rules

 **✅Pros:**
 - Almost all time zones
-- Free
+- Completely for free
-- No need to translate (provided by system)
+- No extra translations (automatically provided by the system)
-- Doesn't break Unitto
+- No sudden API changes
 - Works offline, never goes down

 **❌Cons:**
 - Less cities
-- Less frequent updates (or none if you are unlucky)
+- Less frequent updates
 </details>

 ## 👩‍⚕️ Body Mass Index

 Please note that the values displayed in the app are intended for entertainment purposes only.
 They can not replace professional medical advice.

-Please don't use Body Mass calculator if you are:
+Please don't use the Body Mass calculator if you are:
-- Under 21
+- Under 21 years old
 - Pregnant
 - Diagnosed with an eating disorder

 Please contact your care provider for more information.

 ## 💵 Wrong Currency Rates?
 Currency rates are updated daily.
-There's no real-time market monitoring in the app.
+There's no real-time market monitoring on NumberHub.